khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES-PART-2.md

 |**References**|Variables are referenced by their values.
 When a variable is assigned to another variable or passed to a function, it creates a reference.|
 |**Zval**|Each variable in PHP is stored as a `zval` (Zend value), which contains the variable's value and metadata (like type, reference count, etc.).|
 |**Reference Counting**|PHP uses **reference counting** to track how many variables point to a particular `zval`.
 When the count reaches zero, the memory is freed.|

+###  The Reference Counting Mechanism

+At its core, PHP uses reference counting as its primary memory management strategy.
+Every PHP variable is stored as a zval (Zend value) container, which includes:

+- The variable’s type
+- The actual value
+- Reference count
+- Is_ref flag for reference tracking